 Working Memory is Vulnerable to Overload

 As you have most likely experienced, sometimes learning involves great effort.
 That’s because working memory is quite vulnerable to overload.
 This occurs as we study increasingly complex subjects and perform increasingly complex tasks.
-As learning experience designers, we have to watch for cognitive load, which refers to the total amount of mental activity imposed on working memory in any one instant.
+As learning experience designers, we have to be aware of cognitive load, which refers to the total amount of mental activity imposed on working memory in any one instant.

 What causes too much demand on working memory?
 One cause comes from an abundance of novel information.
 More information than a person can process.
 But high cognitive load is also strongly influenced by the number of elements in working memory that interact with each other.
 Often, complex learning is based on interacting elements that must be processed simultaneously.
 For example, learning to drive involves understanding how several elements simultaneously interact, such as considering the pressure required to brake, the amount to turn the steering wheel, staying alert to traffic conditions and making adjustments for weather conditions.